Prince Dimitri of Yugoslavia: Ancestry

 Dimitri is a member of the House of Karađorđević cadet branch.
-He is a grand-grand-grandson of the Prince Alexander of Serbia (Reign 1842–1858).
-Through his father, Dimitri descends from kings George I of Greece, Alexander II of Russia, and Christian IX of Denmark.
+He is a great-great-grandson of Prince Alexander of Serbia (reigned 1842–1858).
+Through his father, Dimitri descends from kings George I of Greece and Christian IX of Denmark, as well as emperor Alexander II of Russia.

 Through his mother, Dimitri descends from kings Umberto II of Italy, Albert I of Belgium, and furthermore from Nicholas I of Montenegro and Miguel I of Portugal.